+301. College Algebra .-- (First Half-Year.)

-College Algebra.-(First Half-Year.)-In two sections at 8:40.
+In two sections at 8:40.
 (Four term hours.)
 Tu., We., Th., Fr.
 Required of all students.
-Text: Rietz and Crawthorne.
+Text: Rietz and Crathorne.

-Theory of Quadratics with graphical representations, Binominal Theorem, Progressions, Complex Numbers, Determinants, Partial Fractions, Logarithms, Theory of Equations.
+Theory of Quadratics with graphical representations, Binomial Theorem, Progressions, Complex Numbers, Determinants, Partial Fractions, Logarithms, Theory of Equations.

-11. (a) Plane and Spherical Trigonometry.-(Second Half-Year.)-In two sections at 8:40.
-Fourteen weeks, four times a week: Tu., We., Fr.
+302. Plane and Spherical Trigonometry.-(Second Half-Year.)

+In two sections at 8:40.
+Fourteen weeks, four times a week.
+Tu., We., Th., Fr.
 (Three term hours.)
-Required of Science Students; elective for all others.
+Required of Science students; elective for all others.
 Text: Rothrock.